yashxlogseq/yash/pages/internship_-_task_5.md

 #### EOS  are cost advantages that can occur when a company increases their scale of production and becomes more efficient, resulting in a decreased cost-per-unit.
 #### Internal economies of scale are controlled by the company.
 ##### This is something that technology enables MedTech firms to do
+#### Technical economies of scale are a type of internal economy of scale.
+#### Purchasing economies of scale, also called buying economies of scale, are a type of internal economy of scale.
+#### They are economies of scale enable more favourable rates of borrowing
 p:* Youtube can be a great source of understanding the various aspects of the timeline
 ## ***Recommended Structure:
 ##### Though out of context, financial transfer, stocks etc. have "reexamined their commercial models" to suite the times better.